FBH93/DistributedSystemsHandIns/HandIn4/ReadMe.md

 By nature of the loop in `ping()` method, we ensure that the peer $p1$ will eventually respond to all peers that pinged it - both in the event of a timeout or having successfully completed the critical section.
 If $p1$ is in the critical section, it will eventually finish, and respond to other peers.
 If $p1$ does unexpectedly not respond within 10 loops (≈10 seconds), we can assume $p1$ is in a deadlock waiting for another peer, and forces $p1$ to give up the attempt to enter the critical section and retry after a short wait, thus giving other peers a chance to enter the critical section in the meantime.

-This way we ensure that eventually all who request to enter the critical section will *eventually* succeed.
+This way we ensure that all who request to enter the critical section will *eventually* succeed.

 # Example